-The NZ Gang drama Savage is in NZ and Australian cinemas now.
+The NZ Gang drama Savage is available on NEON now.
 It is Sam Kelly’s debut feature, starring Jake Ryan, John Tui, Lotima Pome’e and Olly Presling, as well as an array of memorable non-actors in supporting roles from extensive community casting (2000+ auditons) nationwide.

 Yvette completed casting of a New Zealand-Australian co-op film Nude Tuesday, Directed by Armagan Ballantyne and starring some fantastic wellknown actors, comedians and fresh faces too!
 A hilarious, absurd comedy which shot primarily in the picturesque Queenstown-Lakes District of the Otago region and engaging with the local community during the casting process too.

-Currently Yvette is casting for TVNZ television series The Panthers, based on true events – which again is a mixture of auditioning both professional represented talent and keen non-actors from the community.
+Yvette has completed casting for upcoming TVNZ television series The Panthers, based on true events – which again is a mixture of auditioning both professional represented talent and keen non-actors from the community.